 1.1.
 Did your medical school offer elective courses (student selected modules) to engage students in Education for Sustainable Healthcare or Planetary Health in the last year?

-3 Yes, the medical school has offered more than one elective whose primary focus is ESH/planetary health in the past year.
-2 Yes, the medical school has offered one elective whose primary focus is ESH/planetary health in the past year.
-1 The medical school does not have any electives whose primary focus is ESH/planetary health, but there are one or more electives that include a lecture on planetary health.
-0 No, the medical school has not offered any electives on planetary health or electives that include ESH/planetary health topics in the past year.
-Score explanation: At this time, Sidney Kimmel Medical College does not provide any electives that are focused on planetary health nor include information on planetary health.
+Yes, the medical school has offered more than one elective whose primary focus is ESH/planetary health in the past year.
+(3 points)

+Yes, the medical school has offered one elective whose primary focus is ESH/planetary health in the past year.
+(2 points)

+The medical school does not have any electives whose primary focus is ESH/planetary health, but there are one or more electives that include a lecture on planetary health.
+(1 points)

+No, the medical school has not offered any electives on planetary health or electives that include ESH/planetary health topics in the past year.
+(0 points)

+At this time, Sidney Kimmel Medical College does not provide any electives that are focused on planetary health nor include information on planetary health.